morvan68/NWpasta/Trials Pasta.md

 pass on the knowledge
 ```
-anyone wanting content guides can search for NWpasta for copy-paste guides.
+anyone wanting content guides can search for github NWpasta for guides.
 ```